-Our Professional Development program consists of workshops and seminars for educators on the teaching of poetic craft and technique, led by successful and engaging poet-instructors.
+Mass Poetry's Professional Development program is led by engaging poet-instructors and focused on the teaching of poetic craft and technique, providing skills for educators to invigorate their classrooms.
 While the sessions are geared toward high school teachers working with the Common Core Curriculum, anyone who seeks to strengthen their knowledge and skills in creative writing poetry instruction are welcome to attend.
 Teachers earn PDPs, while others earn Certificates of Completion.
-Check back for information about our 2017 Professional Development Seminar.

 2016 Summer Seminar